The Ultimate Guide to Neckline & Collar Types

 Our guide gives you a complete overview of the 21 most important collar and neckline styles – including styling tips and ideas for different outfits.

-Style guideline: Peter Pan collars are always suitable for business and particularly flatter women with long necks.
-If you have very broad shoulders, it is advisable to opt for longer collars.
+Style guideline: Peter Pan collars are always office-appropriate and particularly flattering for women with longer necks.
+If you have broader shoulders, opt for slightly longer or more elongated collar shapes to balance proportions.

 Statement Collar